 As mentioned above, in a situation where only one partner of a married couple is applying for Medicaid, that applicant can only have $2,000 or less in assets.
 The other partner (referred to as the "community spouse") can typically keep more assets.
-This amount is called the community spouse resource allowance (CSRA.)
-Federal law allows states to set the CRSA asset limit at between $26,076 and $130,380.
+This amount is called the Community Spouse Resource Allowance (CSRA.)
+Federal law allows states to set the CRSA asset limit between $26,076 and $130,380.
 This is to ensure the healthy partner does not become impoverished.

-As noted in another Cantissimo Senior Living blog post, a person's home can be a significant source of funds for long-term care expenses.
-As long as a person is living in their home, the assets it represents are not available under Medicaid rules.
+As noted in the Cantissimo Senior Living blog post, Home Base: How Your Home Can Help Pay for Long-term Care, a person's home can be a significant source of funds for long-term care expenses.
+As long as a person lives in their home, the assets it represents are not available under Medicaid rules.
 However, when the home is sold, those dollars become available in the eyes of Medicaid.
 Therefore, a previously qualified Medicaid applicant would need to spend down those funds to again become Medicaid-qualified.

 Medicaid Look-Back Period and Penalty Period